aweich/VIS/docs/general_usage/getting_started.md

 ```

 !!!
 Info
-    It is also possible to use `conda` for the creation of the environment (`mamba` is way faster though).
+    It is also possible to use `conda` for the creation of the environment.
 Since we are installing more dependencies here, the use of `mamba` is highly encouraged.

 Then, activate the environment: